401k educational & investing tools are now needed more than ever

 Surveys conducted by Beam Capital Management and published on many sites like https://www.creditfix.co.uk/debt-solutions/trust-deed/ have consistently shown that the 2 biggest issues faced by 401k participants are 1) the lack of knowledge as to what would be an appropriate asset allocation mix during various points in one’s career and 2) consequently not maintaining that appropriate asset allocation via periodic rebalancing.
 401k Tutor solves both issues by suggesting to users an appropriate customized asset allocation mix and offering automatic or user-set reminder alerts for rebalancing.
 This is all done via an innovative user interface that is simple, quick and easy to use.

-A joint research study conducted by the Employee Benefit Research Institute (EBRI) and the Investment Company Institute (ICI) revealed that nearly 10% of 401k plan participants in their 20s and 30s had zero allocation to equities, highlighting the need to better educate 401k savers on proper asset allocation strategies.
+A joint research study conducted by the Employee Benefit Research Institute (EBRI) and the Investment Company Institute (ICI), which you can click here to see how it revealed that nearly 10% of 401k plan participants in their 20s and 30s had zero allocation to equities, highlighting the need to better educate 401k savers on proper asset allocation strategies.
 The same study discovered that exposure to equities has increased among 401k participants since 2007, while a separate study by the ICI revealed that only 6.6% of defined contribution plan participants changed the asset allocation of their account balances in the first half of 2015.
 This indicates that more than 93% of participants did not rebalance their accounts.
 “This set-it-and-forget-it mentality is very problematic in any market condition but particularly more so as 401k plan participants get older or when market conditions severely deteriorate,” said Mohannad Aama, Chief Investment Strategist at Beam Capital Management.
 “There are upwards of 90 million active and inactive 401k accounts in the United States, not counting self-directed IRAs.
 A small percentage of these accounts not managed properly means that millions of investors aren’t investing properly for retirement,” Aama added.

 401kTutor.com has previously been in Beta testing and is now live with periodically updated asset allocation models as well as helpful educational articles on proper retirement planning.
 The site is free to use and is mobile-friendly.
 Users can get their own custom 401k allocation report in few clicks at http://401ktutor.com